Second Chance After Cardiac Arrest

 Cardiac Rehab at Silvis motivates heart patient

-There’s a reason Darrell Priebe and his family and friends will wear t-shirts that say “second chance” at the Quad Cities Heart Walk later this month.
+There’s a reason Darrell Priebe and his family and friends will wear t-shirts that say “second chance” at the Quad Cities Heart Walk.

 “Second chance” refers to the 49-year-old’s view on life ever since he went into cardiac arrest at home last Jan.
 21 on Martin Luther King Day.
 The date is significant because his 18-year-old son, Sajen Cruz, happened to be home from school for the holiday.